 How Long Can a Representative Office Operate in Indonesia?

-Foreign companies entering the Indonesian market often begin with a representative office.
-But how long can these entities operate legally in the country?
+Foreign companies entering the Indonesian market often start with a representative office.
+But how long can these entities legally operate in the country?

 Operational Time Limits and Licensing